555-555-5555

 More is not better!
 ALWAYS start with the lowest dose of melatonin you can find: I recommend starting with 0.3mg.
 You can increase until desired results are achieved.
 Or buy the 1 milligram dosage (I like this one) and cut it in half.
 It’s unfortunately difficult to find the lower dose melatonin supplements.
 The caveat to this is if you’re using melatonin therapeutically for disease treatment: 5 – 20mg doses may be warranted in this case.

 The melatonin you buy in supplements is synthetic but works like the real thing.
 Quality matters: I ALWAYS vet my supplements for safety and efficacy.
 Melatonin supplements are unregulated and may contain fillers and unsavory ingredients.
 I only use Designs for Health (<— you can use half) or Source Naturals.
-If you’re primarily using it for insomnia, I love and recommend this melatonin sleep gummy.
+If you’re primarily using it for insomnia, I love and recommend this melatonin sleep chewable.
 You can even bite off half of it to start at a lower dose to see what works ideally for you.

 Melatonin Concerns